Awareness Track

 Global Consciousness & Collective Awareness

 When large numbers of people focus their attention on the same event, something measurable might shift.
 That idea sits at the heart of the Global Consciousness Project.
-It is also what draws thousands of people to watch the GCP dot every day.
+It is also what draws thousands of people to watch the GCP dot - now evolved into the live GCP 2.0 coherence gauge - every day.

 A note on this content: The Global Consciousness Project is a real research project with published data.
 Whether its findings demonstrate a connection between consciousness and physical systems is actively debated in the scientific community.
 What we share here reflects how the awareness community engages with this data - not scientific claims.